luispe/training-go/README.md

 These exercises are a guide for anyone who wants to introduce into programming, and specifically into language Golang (Go)

-These order it's based on the online book created by:
+The order it's based on the online book created by:

 [Caleb Doxsey -online book-](http://www.golang-book.com/books/intro/)